 Building on this base, we decided to launch the inaugural Salisbury Literary Festival in October 2017.
 The aims of the festival are as follows:

 Firstly, one with a strong local content that supports and celebrates writing in Salisbury.
 There are many great writers, past and present, from the Salisbury area.
+(You can read my piece on Salisbury in Fiction here)

 Secondly, one that is predominantly fiction based.
 We want a festival that focuses on creative writing, rather than non-fiction memoirs and celebrity-led books.